Ryzen360-official/Xcalc/README.md

 # Xcalc
 A new or old CLI tool made in C++ and can run on linux and Windows
+# Features:
+* Addition
+* Subtraction
+* Multiplication
+* Division
+* Exponentation
+* Absolute Value
+* Modulus